Peloton Rides into Crisis Management Mode – Maybe!

 Here’s the twist.

-Peloton have not responded as if it believes it is in a crisis.
+Peloton has not responded as if it believes it is in a crisis.

 And industry commentators are giving the company credit for its management of the situation.